Do We Need Subsidiarity in Software?: Interview Results

 \textbf{Aligning behaviors with group goals} refers to acceptable use of community-owned machines (e.g., as P5 said, \textit{``if they're installing stuff they're not supposed to be installing, like I gave [a computer] to someone for work and they downloaded Minecraft.
 Or, if they're mining Bitcoin with their computer instead of using it for school''}), respectful conduct on email, chat, and social media applications (e.g., no hate speech or harassment), and keeping forums on topic (e.g., as P7 said, \textit{``we're a soccer group.
 We don't want to be publishing about crafts or science''}).
-Aligning behaviors with group goals was mentioned by 6 participants for operating systems, 8 participants for browsers, 5 participants for email, 5 participants for search engines, 8 participants for social media, 8 participants for chat applications, and was mentioned by 15 unique participants.
+Ensuring acceptable use of machines in community contexts can be necessary for the communities to run effectively and achieve their goals.